glintshades/stitchpetals/replit.md

 ## Overview
 GlintShades is a full-stack e-commerce web application specializing in handcrafted crochet flower arrangements.
 The platform showcases beautiful crochet bouquets, potted arrangements, and individual stems with a sophisticated design.
 It includes a complete e-commerce flow from product browsing, cart management, to checkout, along with a comprehensive admin panel for order, product, user, and category management.
 The project features user account registration with default shipping address options and clear address selection during checkout.
 A database backup system ensures data protection during deployments.

-**Authentication Requirements**: All purchase operations require user authentication - users must sign in or register before adding items to cart, proceeding to checkout, or completing purchases.

 ## User Preferences
 Preferred communication style: Simple, everyday language.